Disjoinable Lagrangian tori and semisimple symplectic cohomology: Basic structures

 for any admissible Lagrangian $L\subset M$, where $\mathit{ev}:\mathcal{M}_1(L,\beta)\rightarrow L$ is the evaluation map at the boundary marked point.

 From now on all the Lagrangian submanifolds involved are assumed to be admissible and have the same $m_0$ value.
 Denote by $\mathit{CF}^\ast(L_0,L_1;wH)$ the free $\mathbb{K}$-module generated by time-1 chords of the flow of $wX_H$, where $w$ is an integer.
-Note that in order for the Floer complex $\mathit{CF}^\ast(L_0,L_1;wH)$ to be finitely generated, one needs to choose the contact form $\theta_V$ generically so that there is no Reeb chord of integer period.
+Note that in order for the Floer complex $\mathit{CF}^\ast(L_0,L_1;wH)$ to be finitely generated, one needs to choose the contact form $\theta_V$ generically (subject to the condition that it defines a stable Hamiltonian structure on $V$ together with the original $\omega_V$) so that there is no Reeb chord of integer period.
 By counting the solutions of (\ref{eq:CR}) in the case when $S$ is a strip with one input and one output, the Floer differential

 can be defined.
-By our assumption that $m_0(L_0)=m_0(L_1)$, $\partial^2=0$, and the associated cohomology group will be denoted by $\mathit{HF}^\ast(L_0,L_1;wH)$.
+By our assumption that $m_0(L_0)=m_0(L_1)$, $\delta^2=0$, and the associated cohomology group will be denoted by $\mathit{HF}^\ast(L_0,L_1;wH)$.
 As in the case of closed strings, one can take the direct limit with respect to $w$ by building the continuation maps

 these maps can be shown to be well-defined by combining the parametrized version of Lemma \ref{lemma:pair-of-pants} and Lemma \ref{lemma:lag-max} above.
 This defines the wrapped Floer cohomology $\mathit{HW}^\ast(L_0,L_1)$.